alexd-alves/vigilante/content/Logs/Session 6.md

 At this point, [[Marius]] arrives at [[The Blue Bucket]].
 He sees [[Marius#Thello Family|Aeris]], bleeding on the ground as the bots stand over him, and immediately moves to his side.
 As [[Marius#Thello Family|Aeris]] sees him, he tells him to leave him behind and go, as at least one of them needs to stay alive to look after [[Marius#Relationships|Eudora]].

+> [!quote]
+> AERIS: Marius, you need to leave.
+Just leave me here, you need to go.
+> MARIUS: I'm not leaving, I'm never leaving you.
+> A: It's better that one of us survives.
+We cannot both die here, you need to go back and make sure Eudora is safe.
+Everything we've built is compromised.
+> M: Can't do it without you.
+>

 On the other side of the battlefield, [[Nula]] is thrown back though the rift by [[Nula#Relationships|Aric]], who is very hurt and cannot hold on to the mammoth form any longer. [[Gal]] also walks through one of the rifts.

 ### [He Is Dust in the Wind](https://www.youtube.com/watch?v=tH2w6Oxx0kQ)